 SO WHAT DOES THE CHURCH DO?

-They also outlawed First Fruits, a shadow picture of Yeshua’s resurrection.
-In place of God-ordained appointed Feasts–to distance themselves from the hated Jews–they do what is right in their own eyes, and decide to celebrate Yeshua’s resurrection, not as Scripture ordains, but on the first Sunday following a full moon after the vernal equinox.
-Then, adding insult to injury, they name this day after the pagan goddess, Easter, whose Hebrew name is Ashtoreth.
+In 325 AD, at the Council of Nicaea Constantine changed the date on which Christians were to commemorate the resurrection and outlawed keeping Passover.
+He also outlawed First Fruits, a shadow picture of Yeshua’s resurrection.
+In place of the God-ordained appointed Feasts, which YHVH said were to be observed FOREVER, they decide to to what is right in their own eyes.
+They decreed that now Christians were to celebrate Yeshua’s resurrection, not as Scripture has ordained, on First Fruits, but on the first Sunday following the full moon after the vernal equinox.
+Then, adding insult to injury, they named this day after the pagan goddess, Ishtar (Easter in English), whose Hebrew name is Ashtoreth.
 1Ki 11:33 states: “…because they have forsaken Me, and worshiped Ashtoreth…”

 Deuteronomy 12:8 “You shall not at all do as we are doing here today—every man doing whatever is right in his own eyes—”